emmanueltissera/tinyelf/README.md

 ## Local setup

+I recommend running this in Visual Studio Code.
+But feel free to use your favourite terminal.

 1. Clone this project to a local folder.
 2. Open the folder in Visual Studio Code.
 3. Open a new terminal within VS Code